appsmithorg/appsmith/app/server/README.md

 This is the server-side repository for the Appsmith framework.
 <br><br>
-For details on setting up your development machine, please refer to this [setup Guide](../../contributions/ServerSetup.md).
+For details on setting up your development machine, please refer to this [Setup Guide](../../contributions/ServerSetup.md).